-A CDN is basically a local server that caches your files for you, and loads them to users upon request.
-If that sounds like what your web host is doing, it’s similar, but CDNs leverage a globalized level of presence to get files to you much faster.
+A CDN is basically a local server that caches your files for you and loads them to users upon request.
+If that sounds like what your web host is doing, it’s because it is similar – but CDNs leverage a globalized level of presence to get files to you much faster.
 They also need a web host server as a basis for your content.

 The typical site load is a user requesting to load a page on your site.
 Their browser sends a request to your web host server, which figures out what files need to be loaded and sends them back.
 The user sees them load.